hashicorp/vagrant/website/docs/source/v2/docker/configuration.html.md

     `docker run` when the container is started.
 This can be used to set parameters that aren't exposed via the Vagrantfile.

+  * `dockerfile` (string) - Name of the Dockerfile in the build directory.
+    This defaults to "Dockerfile"

   * `env` (hash) - Environmental variables to expose into the container.

   * `expose` (array of integers) - Ports to expose from the container